Tulloch Castle: History

 In the 18th century however, ownership of the castle changed hands.
-Kenneth Bayne, 8th Laird and 5th baron of Tulloch, sold the estate to his cousin, Henry Davidson, in 1762.
-(Crown Charter by Georges III in favour of Henry Davidson, 6th baron of Tulloch, dated 23 February 1763) On Henry's death in 1781 Tulloch was inherited by his younger brother Duncan Davidson, who was MP for Cromartyshire from 1790 to 1796.
+Kenneth Bayne, 8th laird and 5th baron of Tulloch, sold the estate to his cousin, Henry Davidson, in 1762 (Crown Charter by King George III in favour of Henry Davidson, 6th baron of Tulloch, dated 23 February 1763).
+On Henry's death in 1781 Tulloch was inherited by his younger brother Duncan Davidson, who was MP for Cromartyshire from 1790 to 1796.
 He was in turn succeeded by his son Henry (1771–1827), grandson Duncan (1800–1881) and great-grandson Duncan Henry Caithness Reay Davidson (1836–1889), who was the father of the last Davidson of Tulloch, Duncan (1865–1917).
 The castle was damaged by fire in 1845, and extended in 1891.

 The castle passed out of Davidson ownership in 1917 when Duncan Davidson, 11th baron of Tulloch, died and left the castle and the barony to his daughter and her son, Colonel Angus Vickers, of the Vickers aircraft company.
 Architect Sir Robert Lorimer designed alterations in the early 1920s.
 After serving as the Vickers' family home for several years, and as a hospital for casualties of Dunkirk in 1940, Tulloch Castle was purchased by the local education authority in 1957.
 It was used as a hostel for students from the west coast of Scotland who were studying at Dingwall Academy until 1976.
 After this, the castle fell into disrepair until it was renovated and converted into a hotel by local family, the MacAulays, in 1996.
 It remains in use as a hotel and conference centre, and played host to the official Clan Davidson Gathering in October 2007.
 It is a category B listed building.
-When her uncle, Colonel Angus Vickers, 13th baron of Tulloch, died in 1990, Lady Phyllis Vickers inherited by disposition the barony. then the Willien family will obtain by assignation the title and the caput of the barony.
-She also has an entry in Burke's Peerage as a Scots feudal baron.
+When Colonel Angus Vickers, 13th baron of Tulloch, died in 1990, his niece Lady Phyllis Vickers inherited the barony by way of disposition.

+In 2016, the previous baron of Tulloch, Sir Francis Henry Mackay of Tulloch, transferred the barony by deed of disposition to Dr David Willien, who is the current baron of Tulloch.
+Dr David Willien owns both the caput baroneum (Brick House Land) and the separate titular barony of Tulloch.